gcervone-uship/terraform_aws_base/README.md

 * Use a tag in the VPC to store the latest commit hash for the code and config.
     That doesn't work, will also put in all resources in module.  need something else.
 * Go back and make sure all taggable resources are tagged.
+* Using workaround to compute the count of public and private subdomains in the vpc outputs.tf file.